kohy-creates/Nadir/README.md

 </details>

-- Adding different blocks to an enchanting setup can increase either of those 4 values.
+Adding different blocks to an enchanting setup can increase either of those 4 values.
+Or sometimes multiple variables at the same time!

 <details>
 <summary>Blocks that amplify enchanting variables</summary>